Carbon-API/sdk/typescript/README.md

 A TypeScript SDK for interacting with the CarbonAPI, featuring full type safety and automatic type generation from OpenAPI specifications.

+## Requirements

+- An API key from the CarbonAPI Portal (https://portal.carbonapi.io)
+- A webhook signing secret from your project page.

 ## Installation

 ```bash